 Brighton

-There are a few waterfalls and cascades to enjoy along Allen’s Creek through Corbett’s Glen, including Tunnel Falls and Postcard Falls.
+Along Allen’s Creek through Corbett’s Glen, there are several waterfalls and cascades to enjoy, including Tunnel Falls and Postcard Falls.

 6. Irondequoit Creek